dbmurphy/commit-message-validator/README.md

     template = /path/to/git-commit-template
 ```

-## Getting started with github action
+## Getting started with GitHub action

 To enable the action simply create the
 .github/workflows/commit-message-validator.yml file with the following content: